ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 ### HAVING
 The HAVING clause is similar to the WHERE clause, but it operates on groups after they've been grouped, rather than rows before they've been grouped.
+First we select something and than we want to limit this selection by another condition.

 ```SQL
   SELECT album_id, count(id) as count